bietiekay/Overpass-Proxy/specification.md

 8. **Conditional delivery:** ETags are generated from the assembled JSON payload.
 Matching `If-None-Match` headers yield a 304 response with no body.

 ## 5. Transparent Proxy Behaviour
-- Non-interpreter `/api/*` endpoints (`/api/status`, `/api/timestamp`, `/api/timestamp/*`, `/api/kill_my_queries`, `/api/statistics`, and arbitrary paths) are proxied verbatim when caching is disabled or the request falls outside amenity JSON bbox handling.
+- Non-interpreter `/api/*` endpoints (`/api/status`, `/api/timestamp`, `/api/timestamp/*`, `/api/kill_my_queries`, `/api/statistics`, `/api/statistics/cacheCoverage`, and arbitrary paths) are proxied verbatim when caching is disabled or the request falls outside amenity JSON bbox handling.
-- `/api/statistics` is served locally, returning aggregated JSON metrics derived from the Redis-backed `RequestStatistics` service so data survives restarts.
+- `/api/statistics` and `/api/statistics/cacheCoverage` are served locally, returning aggregated JSON metrics derived from the Redis-backed `RequestStatistics` service so data survives restarts.
 - The proxy streams binary bodies without transformation, preserves upstream headers (excluding `host`), and relays upstream status codes.
 Errors contacting the upstream translate to HTTP 502 with a JSON error object.

 ## 6. Redis Data Model and SWR Locks